-All changes to the Charges must use procedures that are equivalent to those in in Section 4 of the Core Terms

-The Charges will not be impacted by any change to the Framework Prices.
+All changes to the Charges must use procedures that are equivalent to those in Paragraphs 4, 5 and 6 (if used) in Framework Schedule 3 (Framework Prices) The Charges will not be impacted by any change to the Framework Prices.
 The Charges can only be changed by agreement in writing between the Buyer and the Supplier.